 What Families Notice After Medication Changes

-The first signs of a problem after medication changes are not always dramatic.
+The first signs of a problem are not always dramatic.
 More often, they show up in small moments that feel easy to explain away.
+Dizziness when standing up.
+New weakness that seems stronger than the recovery itself.
+Slower walking, a hand reaching for the wall, or a longer pause before taking a step.

 Then think about what part of the day feels hardest and start there.
 If mornings are rough, lay out clothes and medications the night before.
 If the walk to the bathroom feels risky at night, add a nightlight and clear the path before bed.

-Keeping daily routines predictable for seniors aging at home is one of the most effective ways to lower fall risk during recovery.
+Building consistent daily routines for seniors is one of the most effective ways to lower fall risk during recovery.
 Small, targeted changes do more than trying to fix everything at once.

 When to Call the Doctor